 Dr. Jenn Caselle agrees.
-She’s a marine ecologist with the University of California at Santa Barbara and member of the Palmyra Atoll Research Consortium.
+She’s a marine ecologist with the University of California at Santa Barbara and a member of the Palmyra Atoll Research Consortium.
 Below, she provides a glimpse of what it’s like to be a researcher at Palmyra.

 I first went to Palmyra in 2001 right after The Nature Conservancy purchased the atoll.
 As a marine ecologist, I started out studying Palmyra’s amazing bonefish population, for insights on what they eat, where they move, how often they reproduce, and how they survive catch and release.
 Studying this important recreationally fished species in an environment with little to no fishing pressure can tell us a lot about how to keep bonefish at healthy levels in other places.

-For the past four years, we have been tagging sharks, jacks and other top predators to follow their movements, because this is what makes Palmyra unique in the world.
+For the past nine years, we have been tagging sharks, jacks and other top predators to follow their movements, because this is what makes Palmyra unique in the world.
 It’s a predator-dominated ocean, where big fish rule the reefs.